serverless/components/README.md

 You define a component using two files: `serverless.yml` for config, and `index.js` for the provisioning logic.

 The `index.js` file exports multiple functions that take two arguments: `inputs` and `context`.
-Each exported function name reflects the CLI command which will invoke it (the `deploy` function will be executed when one runs `proto deploy`).
+Each exported function name reflects the CLI command which will invoke it (the `deploy` function will be executed when one runs `components deploy`).

 These two files look something like this: